The sixth Painleve transcendent and uniformization of algebraic curves: Background material

 where dots above the symbols, as always in the sequel, stand for derivatives with respect to $\tau$.
 For the reasons above, there is no point in distinguishing Fuchsian linear or Schwarz's nonlinear equations

 Hence, in order to avoid lengthening terminology we shall use the standard notions---regular singularities, branch places, Fuchsian exponents, et cetera \cite{ford,yoshida}---for both kinds of equations.
-In particular, we shall use as synonyms the notions automorphisms $\mathbf{Aut}$, monodromies, and groups like $\G_x$ and refer to linear equations \eqref{fuchs} and their nonlinear Schwarz varieties \eqref{MD} merely as Fuchsian equations.
-The famous theorem of Klein--Poincar\'e--Koebe \cite{fricke,bers} guaranties the availability of what is called the unique Fuchsian monodromy of 1st kind for equation \eqref{MD}, that is uniqueness of function $\Q(x,y)$ with a given set of $x$-singularities $\{E_k\}$.
-Throughout the paper we consider as equivalents Fuchsian equations in the normal Klein form \eqref{fuchs} and equations of the form
+In particular, we shall use as synonyms the notions automorphisms $\text{Aut}$, monodromies, and groups like $\G_x$ and refer to linear equations \eqref{fuchs} and their nonlinear Schwarz varieties \eqref{MD} merely as Fuchsian equations.
+The famous theorem of Klein, Poincar\'e \& Koebe \cite{fricke,bers} guaranties the availability of what is called the unique Fuchsian monodromy of 1st kind for equation \eqref{MD}, that is uniqueness of function $\bcQ(x,y)$ with a given set of $x$-singularities $\{E_k\}$.